JuriSchalueck/MSOD/README.md

 The config file is set up to run with the MSCO Dataset by default, it might still be useful to review it and change some values to your liking.

 ### ASSR
 Download the ASSR Dataset from https://github.com/SirisAvishek/Attention_Shift_Ranks/tree/master/Attention_Shift_Saliency_Rank and place it into the Resources folder and then unzip it.
 In the config file set the pathToImages value to the testing images from ASSR (we do not train our model and to have a fair comparison to others that evaluate using the ASSR dataset we only use the test images), and change the maxAmountOfMasks to 5.

 ### Your own
 You can use your own datasets Simply change the name of the dataset and path to the images in the config file, if you want to set an upper limit for the number of masks you want to generate and you're ready to go.

+## Running MSOD
+After setting up the config file you can now begin by running the DeepGaze.py script it generates the view paths and saves them.
+Then you can run SAM_and_Ranking.py script.
+It uses the view paths from DeepGaze.py generates the masks, ranks them and optionally removes masks untill the requested amount is reached.
+If you are using either MSCO or ASSR you can use our evaluation scripts, otherwise you will have to build you own.